-- Playback the recorded file by any player that supports the file format without requiring a connection to Wowza Media Server to stream the file.
+- Playback the recorded file by any player that supports the file format without requiring a connection to Wowza Streaming Engine to stream the file.

-- Playback over other protocols besides HTTP (for example, RTMP, RTSP) supported by Wowza Media Server.
+- Playback over other protocols besides HTTP (for example, RTMP, RTSP) supported by Wowza Streaming Engine.

-Starting in Wowza Media Server 3.5, LiveStreamRecord, formerly a free AddOn, is incorporated into the server as an API that gives you more control over recording live streams to video-on-demand files.
+The LiveStreamRecordManager, formerly LiveStreamRecorders, is incorporated into the server as a Java API that gives you more control over recording live streams to video-on-demand files.
 This feature enables you to control the live stream recording process using a web-based user interface, HTTP URL queries, or programmatically.
-Powerful new APIs are included to support splitting of in-process live streams into multiple on-demand MP4 (QuickTime container) files or FLV (Flash Video container) files, with the split points based on video duration, clock time, or file size.
-For more information, see How to record live streams (HTTPLiveStreamRecord).
+Powerful APIs are included to support splitting of in-process live streams into multiple on-demand MP4 (QuickTime container) files or FLV (Flash Video container) files, with the split points based on video duration, clock time, or file size.
+For more information, see Recording live streams programmatically with the LiveStreamRecordManager APIs.

 What is needed to scale an nDVR deployment?Performance Tuning

 It's important that your server is properly tuned for use in a production environment.
-See the Performance Tuning Guide.
+See the Tune Wowza Streaming Engine for optimal performance.

 What is the best way to set up a recording?
 Many scenarios have a requirement to record a long duration.
 While it's easy to set up one long recording, a much better approach is to record in manageable chunks.
 Small logical recordings are preferable to large recordings for many reasons: